ddnexus/elastics-doc/source/doc/4-flex-model/6-Live-Reindex.md

 > __Personal Note__: Live-reindexing is tricky per se, but finding a way to perform it easily and regardless the app structure has been an even trickier challenge.

+> Live-reindex is very useful also when your app is not changing the index while you are reindexing, for example when your index/indices are updated only periodically.
+It provides a smooth reindexing with all the features you need, like index renaming, hot-swap, etc. (It just require a `:stop_indexing_proc => nil`, as you will read below).

 ## Requirements

 The live-reindex feature rely on a `redis` list in order to track the changes made by the processes of your running app during the reindex.
 You need to install [redis](http://www.redis.io/download) and the `redis` gem, and/or you may need to add it to your Gemfile.